 12. Have a wet bar

 Committing a wall to a home bar?
 Spend the time figuring out what you need and where you want to put it, so that function is built into your design as much a style is.
-This wet bar has everything from display shelving for glassware, drawers and cabinets, floating shelves for barware, wine storage and a mini fridge, plus an expansive counter and sink with cool faucet—all in a fairly limited wall space.
+It might be you need a mix of display shelving for glassware, drawers and cabinets and floating shelves for barware.
+You might want to add wine storage and a mini fridge.
+An expansive counter is always ideal, and who doesn’t want a sink with cool faucet?
+But you don’t need a huge amount of room, you can set up a wet bar in a fairly limited wall space.

 13. Steal from hospitality

 To get an authentic flavour, I’m a big fan of borrowing from commercial bar design and seeing what you can incorporate on a smaller scale at home.
-For instance, there’s a few things to steal from the Parisian La Riviera restaurant’s bar—like the streamlined, tiered overhead shelving holding potplants and barware, the curved rattan bar counter and the relaxing, muted earthy tones.
+For instance, there’s a few things to steal from the Parisian La Riviera restaurant’s bar.
+I love the streamlined, tiered overhead shelving holding potplants and barware.
+It also features a curved rattan bar counter and lots of relaxing, muted earthy tones.

 14. Install a wine fridge

 If you can’t plumb your designated home bar space to add a sink and make a wet bar, you can still add luxe elements to your dry bar.
 A beer or wine fridge is de rigeur, whether it’s built-in or as a standalone mini-fridge.
-Below, a simple cabinet with plenty of shelving including wine storage.
 Get a hand putting together your cabinet.

 15. Fill a niche